Human Trafficking - Full Report

 Information & Awareness-Raising Campaigns Provides potential migrants with information to prevent exploitation.
 NGOs, international organizations (e.g., ILO) Mixed; potentially promising when contextually tailored, otherwise limited or possibly harmful.
 Increasing availability of information on worker conditions in factories and ethical recruitment models promising.

 Freedom Fund Hotspot Model Concentrates resources in trafficking hotspots, supports grassroots organizations, and fosters best practices locally.
-Freedom Fund in partnership with local NGOs Promising; significant reported reductions in bonded labor, but methodological limitations in evidence on long-term sustainability unclear.
+Freedom Fund in partnership with local NGOs Promising; significant reported reductions in bonded labor, but methodological limitations in evidence and long-term sustainability unclear.

 Advocacy & Legislation Advocates for stronger anti-trafficking laws and enforcement mechanisms.
 NGOs, advocacy groups, governments Weak evidence but potentially impactful, especially with strong national ownership and implementation.